-- Developing positive community attitudes and behaviours - Creating liveable communities - Supporting access to meaningful employment - Improving access to services through better systems and processes.
+developing positive community ATTITUDES AND BEHAVIOURS

+2 creating LIVEABLE COMMUNITIES

+3 supporting access to MEANINGFUL EMPLOYMENT

+improving access to services through SYSTEMS AND PROCESSES
-1 ATTITUDES AND BEHAVIOURS Strategy Action Indicator Responsibility Estimated Costs (exclusive of staff time) Time frame CSP theme/ priority 1.1 Continue to support the role and function of the Ballina Shire Access Reference Group (ARG) Conduct bi-monthly meetings with ARG Meetings held Strategic and Community Facilities Group \$ 0 integrated into existing access and inclusion activities Ongoing Connected Community CC 2.3 Assist disadvantaged groups in our community 1.2 Work with community event organisers to ensure that their events are inclusive and accessible Prepare inclusion and access guidelines for cultural and community events Review Council events and implement strategies to improve access Participation rates of people with disability at community events.
-Strategic and Community Facilities Group & Councils Events Support Officer \$ 0 integrated into existing activities 1 year Connected Community CC 2.3 Assist disadvantaged groups in our community 1.3 Incorporate images of people with disability into plans and corporate documents Council documents and websites to included people with a disability Images included Corporate Communication s \$ 0 integrated into existing activities Ongoing Connected Community CC2.2 Create events and activities that promote interaction and education, as well a sense of place 1.4 Increase Council staff awareness of access and inclusion Conduct disability awareness training for staff Training conducted Risk and Human Resources \$ 0 integrated into existing training program Ongoing Connected Community CC2.3 Assist disadvantaged groups in our community

-1 ATTITUDES AND BEHAVIOURS Strategy Action Indicator Responsibility Estimated Costs (exclusive of staff time) Time frame CSP theme/ priority 1.5 Promote inclusion and recognise the contribution of people with disabilities Ensure that our systems and services meet the needs of people with disabilities Utilise quarterly Community Connect publication to highlight the work of Council's Disability Access Reference Group Council's Access and Inclusion Team to monitor Articles in Community Connect Strategic and Community Facilities Group Strategic and Community Facilities Group \$ 0 integrated into existing access and inclusion activities Ongoing Ongoing Connected Community CC2.3 Assist disadvantaged groups in our community

-2 LIVEABLE COMMUNITIES Strategy Action Indicator Responsibility Estimated Costs (exclusive of staff time) Time frame CSP theme/ priority 2.1 Assess the suitability of existing community facilities Undertake disability access audits of Council's community facilities Audits undertaken Strategic and Community Facilities Group \$ 0 integrated into existing access and inclusion activities Assess the suitability of existing community facilities Undertake disability access audits of Council's community facilities 2.2 Improve awareness of accessible toilets throughout the shire Implement a program to promote the location of accessible public toilets Accessible toilets listed on Council's website and the national toilet map Strategic and Community Facilities Group \$ 0 integrated into existing access and inclusion activities 1 year Connected Community CC 1.3 Monitor the built infrastructure and service delivered to the community to ensure relevant standards are met 2.3 Maintain a network of Continuous Accessible Paths of Travel (CAPT) Continue to construct CAPT and repair sections as required Additional CAPT constructed All new community amenities to be accessible via CAPT Civil Services Group \$ 0 integrated into existing Civil Services works program Ongoing Connected Community CC 1.3 Monitor the built infrastructure and service delivered to the community to ensure relevant standards are met 2.4 Provide access to streetscapes and community spaces Ensure access and inclusion outcomes are key criteria in all new infrastructure projects Develop accessible design guidelines for Ballina Shire Universal accessible open space and streetscapes constructed Guidelines developed Strategic and Community Facilities Group & Civil Services Group \$ 0 integrated into existing access and inclusion activities Ongoing 2 years Connected Community CC 1.3 Monitor the built infrastructure and service delivered to the community to ensure relevant standards are met
+1. ATTITUDES AND BEHAVIOURS

+stra tegy action indicator responsibility estimated costs (exclusive of staff time) time frame CSP theme/ priority 1.1 Continue to support the role and function of the Ballina Shire Access Reference Group (ARG) conduct bi-monthly meetings with ARG meetings held Strategic and Community Facilities Group \$ 0 integrated into existing access and inclusion activities ongoing Connected Community (CC) CC 2.3 Assist disadvantaged groups in our community 1.2 Work with community event organisers to ensure prepare inclusion and access guidelines for cultural and community events participation rates of people with disability at community events Strategic and Community Facilities Group \$ 0 integrated into existing activities 1 year Connected Community (CC) 112 that their events are inclusive and accessible review Council events and implement strategies to improve access Events Support Officer CC 2.3 Assist disadvantaged groups in our community 1.3 Incorporate images of people with disability into plans and corporate documents Council documents and websites to include people with a disability images included Corporate Communications \$ 0 integrated into existing activities ongoing Connected Community (CC) CC2.2 Create events and activities that promote interaction and education as well as a sense of place 1.4 Increase Council staff awareness of access and inclusion conduct disability awareness training for staff training conducted Risk and Human Resources \$ 0 integrated into existing training program ongoing Connected Community (CC) CC2.3 Assist disadvantaged groups in our community 1.5 Promote inclusion and recognise the contribution of people with disabilities ensure that our systems and services meet the needs of people with disabilities Council's Access and Inclusion Team to monitor Strategic and \$ 0 integrated into existing access and inclusion activities ongoing Connected Community (CC) utilise quarterly Community Connect publication to highlight the work of Council's Disability Access Reference Group articles in Community Connect Community Facilities Group CC2.3 Assist disadvantaged groups in our community ballina shire council disability inclusion action plan 2017-2021 stra tegy action indicator responsibility estimated costs (exclusive of staff time) time frame CSP theme/ priority 2.1 Assess the suitability of existing community facilities undertake disability access audits of Council's community facilities audits undertaken Strategic and Community Facilities Group \$ 0 integrated into existing access and inclusion activities Connected Community (CC) CC 1.3 Monitor the built infrastructure and service 2.2 Improve awareness of accessible toilets throughout the shire implement a program to promote the location of accessible public toilets accessible toilets listed on Council's website and the national toilet map Strategic and Community Facilities Group \$ 0 integrated into existing access and inclusion activities 1 year delivered to the community to ensure relevant standards are met 2.3 Maintain a network of Continuous Accessible Paths of Travel (CAPT) continue to construct CAPT and repair sections as required additional CAPT constructed all new community amenities to be accessible via CAPT Civil Services Group \$ 0 integrated into existing Civil Services works program ongoing 24 Provide access to streetscapes and community spaces ensure access and inclusion outcomes are key criteria in all new infrastructure projects universal accessible open space and streetscapes constructed Strategic and Community Facilities Group \$ 0 integrated into ongoing 4.4 develop accessible design guidelines for Ballina Shire guidelines developed Civil Services Group existing access and inclusion activities 2 years

+2. LIVEABLE COMMUNITIES